abstract-enough/bss-paper/README.md

 this is also known as the cocktail party problem

+add literature review about methods using microphone locations

 larger number of receivers, as this is like more samples in a neural network problem

 SNR at receiver makes sense, since more distant transmitters would use a larger power we don't measure SNR at transmitter